chris-wood/chris-wood.github.io/_posts/2016-6-24-ForwardSecrecy.md

 ---
 layout: post
-title: Forward Secrecy: Yay or Nay?
+title: Forward Secrecy -- Yay or Nay?
 ---

 In a room full of security people, no one seemed to think that forward secrecy